 The archetype of the Fool is a powerful embodiment of potential, freedom and unbridled optimism.

-Whenever the archetype of the Fool appears, there is a promise of new beginnings, of adventure, and a feeling of stepping into the unknown.
+The Fool Tarot meaning includes an invitation to adventure, a promise of new beginnings, and a feeling of stepping into the unknown.

 There is a thrill to the Fool, there is a freshness, like the smell of the earth after it rains.
 There is a sense of possibility, and of being unfettered, free and limitless.